flyscript/Angels-High/README.md

 # Angels High
 ### Weapons Free
-A sim-cade style combat flight simulator built in C++ with Unreal Engine 4, featuring realistic and intuitive aircraft controls and physics, stunning graphics, and engaging first and third person views.
+A sim-cade style combat flight simulator built in C++ with Unreal Engine 4, which has <a href="#Features">many features</a>, including realistic and intuitive aircraft controls and physics, stunning graphics, and engaging first and third person views.

 You can play the game by downloading [AngelsHigh-Game](https://github.com/flyscript/Angels-High/blob/master/AngelsHigh-Game) and launching the .exe